-- 15.3.1 In the absence of mitigation the proposed development would have a moderate negative effect on habitats as much of the arable land, grazing land, scrub and some floodplain grassland will be removed. - 15.3.2 The proposed development may have a minor negative impact in the short term for bat and bird species due to the disturbance and habitat loss.
+- 15.3.1 In the absence of mitigation, the proposed development would have a moderate negative effect on habitats as much of the arable land, grazing land, scrub and some floodplain grassland will be removed. - 15.3.2 The proposed development may have a minor negative impact in the short term for bat and bird species due to the disturbance and habitat loss.
 The majority of the bat and bird activity was recorded around the margins of the site, again which will remain largely undisturbed.
 The proposals are likely to have a minor positive impact regarding non-native species in the long term. - 15.3.3 It was also noted during the surveys that small numbers of grass snakes were present on the site.
 Removal of habitat will result in loss of foraging, resting and commuting places for reptiles.
-The proposed development will require the removal of a number of hedges and a limited number of trees within the extraction area and the impact is considered to be low due to the assessed condition and age of the trees. - 15.3.4 The majority of trees will remain unaffected by the proposals as they lie around the boundaries of the site, with all of the major trees remaining undisturbed.
-The central hedgerow that divides the site in the southern area will be retained as part of this minerals scheme that was proposed to be removed as part of the original marina submission. - 15.3.5 It is thus considered that the impact of the proposed development will have a minor significant impact on the local ecology during the operational extraction and infilling phases.
+The proposed development will require the removal of a number of hedges and a limited number of trees within the extraction area and the impact is considered to be low due to the assessed condition and age of the trees. - 15.3.4 As part of the final proposed extraction design for the mineral scheme, the central hedgerow that divides the site in the southern area will be retained as will majority of trees located within the site boundary that are located mainly on the site margins.
+All of the major trees and boundary hedgerows will remain undisturbed with an agreed stand-off for the root protection zone (RPZ) for specific areas of the site.
+The major trees and RPZ, with the unworked central hedgerow, are shown on Plan ES25- 8. - 15.3.5 It is thus considered that the impact of the proposed development will have a minor significant impact on the local ecology during the operational extraction and infilling phases.
 The mitigation measures proposed will ensure that there will be no impact on any identified protected species and it is considered that the operations will not have an impact on any designated ecological site in the vicinity of the operations. - 15.3.6 The arable land will be restored within the western parcel of the site, the majority of which is currently arable farmland, and the wildlife habitats (meadow, scrapes, standing water) will be created within the eastern parcel of the site, alongside the retained buffer zone to the River Thames.
 In this way, the wildlife habitats will be connected to, and will be strengthened by, the adjacent River Thames, which is an important wildlife corridor.

-- 15.3.7 The result of the biodiversity net gain calculation carried out by Windrush Ecology in 2021 is an overall net gain in biodiversity on the site post-restoration, both for habitats and hedgerows.
-In summary the total net unit change in habitats is a s follows: +17.33 habitat units and +14.89 hedgerow units.
-Total net % change: +23.11% habitat units and +161.56% hedgerow units. - 15.3.8 Given the above net gain calculated for the proposed restoration it is considered that the re-submission proposals will deliver significant biodiversity net gain upon completion of the development.
+- 15.3.7 The result of the biodiversity net gain calculation carried out by Windrush Ecology in 2021 showed an overall net gain in biodiversity on the site post-restoration, both for habitats and hedgerows with total net change: +23.11% habitat units and +161.56% hedgerow units.
+Following various iterations for the conceptual restation scheme, the final submitted designs that satisfy both the MOD (for bird management), the EA (for flood risk) and the restoration objects and timescales, an updated BNG calculated was carried out, as included in Appendix 11. - 15.3.8 The results of the updated BNG metric for the final submitted restoration scheme (see Plan ES25-6) indicate a total net gain of 21.68% for habitat units and 71.21% for hedgerows, as shown below: